Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 Vitamin B6 (Pyridoxine) can help with the following:

 In a Russian trial, 60 patients with Parkinsonism of various causes with pronounced tremor were effectively treated with intramuscular doses of vitamin B6.
 Single doses were as high as 400mg; the total doses were from 3000 to 6000mg.
 Changes in laboratory findings (EMG, tremorographic and myotonometric) correlated with the clinical picture.
 Vitamin B6 is recommended irrespective of the cause of the disease and of the patient's age, and can be given either alone or in combination with anti-Parkinsonian drugs aside from DOPA.
-High doses of B6 are not recommended, however, for patients with angina or coronary insufficiency.
-[Sov Med (7): 14- 9, 1979 (in Russian)]
+[Sov Med (7): pp14-9, 1979 (in Russian)]

 Allergy